harsh599/Employee-Workspace/README.md

 We have also made use of font awesome script for icons and other stuff.

-Many more features are on the same stay connected!!!!
+Many more features are on the way stay connected!!!!